selforganising/foundersandcoders/_includes/faq.md

 There probably is one, but we can't think of it right now.

 **If this course is so good, why are you offering it for free?**
-Maiinly because, thanks to the generosity of our funders, we can.
+Mainly because, thanks to the generosity of our funders, we can.

 **Who is this course suitable for?**
 There are no academic requirements, but not everyone will be suited to the style of learning this course requires.
 You need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.